IDEALLab/FinDeR/_posts/2023-02-01-social_events.markdown

 ---
 title:  "Evening Social Options"
-date:   2022-07-16 14:01:03
+date:   2023-02-01 14:01:03
-redirect_from: 2022/social
+redirect_from: /social_events
 ---

 This page lists some details on possible social options you may wish to explore in the evenings.
 While these are all optional and not part of the official summer school program, they are designed to help you explore the area and build connection with other attendees by giving you some ideas to start with.

-## Sunday, July 24th -- Board Games at The Board and Brew
+## Sunday, June 4th -- Board Games at The Board and Brew

 On Sunday as folks are traveling and checking in feel free to get settled and explore the area on your own.
 However, if you would like to meet other students, we will be hanging out at [The Board and Brew](https://www.theboardandbrew.com/) which is a Board Game Cafe near The Cambria Hotel with over 750 Board Game titles, along with food and drinks.
 We will plan to be there from around 5-8 pm.
 If interested in learning some new board games or meeting new people, come on by, otherwise we'll see you Monday AM.

-## Monday, July 25th -- Poster Session and Networking Reception
+## Monday, June 5th -- Poster Session and Networking Reception

 Monday early evening we will have a Poster Session and Networking Reception where you can learn more about other attendees.
-The instructions for the Poster Session are located on [its designated page](./poster_session).
+The instructions for the Poster Session are located on [its designated page](../poster_session).

-## Tuesday and Wednesday, July 26-27 -- Exploring the College Park Region
+## Tuesday and Wednesday, June 6-7 -- Exploring the College Park Region

 On Tuesday and Wednesday afternoons we will begin tackling some of the challenge problems for the week, and we expect that some folks may wish to use the evenings to reflect on or revisit the material, or hack away on the challenge problems.
 However, there are also some interesting things to do in and around the area, so below we list some starting options of activities folks may wish to do if you want to explore more of the surrounding College Park or DC area, depending on your interests.
 These are optional activities that you can do on your own or in small groups.